Famous Same-Sex Couples

 16

-Eric Rofes (scholar, author, educator, political activist)
+Eric Rofes (scholar, author, educator, political activist, gay rights activist)

 “I Thought People Like That Killed Themselves: Lesbians, gay men and suicide” (1983),